Ph.D. in physics from the Australian National University, January 1986.

 research projects.
 Last fall I taught Physics190, our course for entering physics

-majors.This spring I have a junior-level advanced lab course designed to prepare
+majors.This year I'm returning to Quantum Physics, then in the spring I have a junior-level advanced lab course designed to prepare

 students for their senior research projects.

 sophomore seminar with Ella Gant of the Art Department.
 It was called Art